nextflow-io/website/content/blog/2022/caching-behavior-analysis.md

 1. The time-stamps are expected to differ and can be safely ignored to narrow down the `grep` pattern to the Nextflow `TaskProcessor` class.

 2. The _order_ of the log entries isn't fixed, due to the nature of the underlying parallel computation dataflow model used by Nextflow.
-For example, in our example below, `FASTQC` ran first in `fresh_run.log` but wasn’t the first logged process in `resumed_run.log`
+For example, in our example below, `FASTQC` ran first in `fresh_run.log` but wasn’t the first logged process in `resumed_run.log`.

 ### Find the process level hashes